hgeorge82/PokeBall/README.md

 <img src="https://github.com/hgeorge82/UFO-Drone/blob/main/Pictures/inside%20the%20pokemon%20ball.png?raw=true" width="400">
 This is what the inside looks like virually and this is how it looks in person.
 <img src="https://github.com/hgeorge82/UFO-Drone/blob/main/Pictures/inside%20.jpg?raw=true" width="400">
 The red switch is when we are switching bewteen code mode and data mode.
+Red wire = code mode Black wire = data mode

 ### What are the requirements for this assignment?
 The requirements for this project are pico, GPS, PowerBoost, Accelerometer, Breadboard, USB adapter, Wires, bolts and nuts.